kaditya25/game-engine/doc/final-project-instructions.md

 their GameEngine code base.
 However, students are not allowed to modify or delete current functionality without the explicit permission of one of the TAs.

-Students may request new functionality from the GameEngine from Tucker.
-Should he have time, he will endeavor to complete as many additional features as he can.

 ## Code Restrictions
 1) Students must not alter any code in the src/exe folder
 2) Students must not alter any of the AutonomyProtocol interfaces